Farm Health & Safety

 A guide for landowners to managing roadside trees

 Guidance has recently been published by the Tree Council of Ireland and the Department of Agriculture, Food and the Marine on the topic of managing roadside trees.
 The document sets out to inform landowners of their responsibilities and to provide clear, practical guidance around what they need to do in order to fulfil those responsibilities.
 Guidance is provided on the identification of common tree defects with photographs to illustrate these.
 The importance of checking trees regularly is explained, along with the need to keep simple records of these checks.
 Advice is also provided on engaging professionals and on health and safety in tree work.
-The guidance is available for download at https://www.gov.ie/en/publication/8fb45-a-guide-for-landowners-to-managing-roadside-trees/
+Download 'A Guide for Landowners to Managing Roadside Trees' at this link

 Improving Farm Health and Safety using NUDGE Theory